 Note: sometimes you might need to create a new field to store the product information that our export channel requests, click here for an explanation on how to add new fields.

 A lot of our channels require color information for your products.
 You may not always have this information in a separate field, but often the color is mentioned in the title or the description of your products.
 There are two methods to retrieve this color from your product's title or description.

 Method 1: Search for a list of colors

-You can easily search for a list of colors in your titles and descriptions using the find value rule.
-Follow the link to find more information on the find value rule, and an example on how to use it to extract colors.
+You can easily search for a list of colors in your titles and descriptions using the search for value rule.
+Follow the link to find more information on the search for value rule, and an example on how to use it to extract colors.

 Method 2: Specify where Channable can find the color

 If you always specifically mention for example "color: green" or "color: yellow" in your product information (e.g. description or title), you can use the split text rule to look for the word "color:" and then set the color field to the word that comes after "color:".
 Also, a lot of web shops choose to mention the color of the product on the end of the product titles.
 In this case you can also use the split text rule to take the last word of the title (e.g. split on space).